omar14/PlayoffTree/README.md

 ### UI Structure

-Basically the tree consist of two main UIKit classes, UICollectionView to hold rounds view with horizontal scrolling and paging enabled.
-Each cell of the UICollectionView contains a UITableView to view the list of matches with vertical scrolling.
-This will give you the flexibility to manage each round if you want something different for the final for example.
+Basically the tree consist of two main UIKit classes, UICollectionView to hold rounds view with horizontal scrolling and paging enabled and a UITableView to hold the list of matches with vertical scrolling within the collection view cell.
+This will give you the flexibility to manage each Round if you want something different for the final Round for example.

 ### UIScrollView vs UICollectionView